farawaystar/p2p-message-exchange/README.md

 ```

 ### Example output when passing this to any node
-supply the above output to any node
+supply the above output to any running node

 ```text
 Got Transaction [02:09:58.277] 📬